skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/03_developing_a_digital_talent_strategy.md

 GDS also sets the standards for hiring, and helps hire a variety of technologists into the U.K. government.
 These designers, engineers, and other experts are placed within agencies and work with other government staff to deliver vital public services.

-Another key to the GDS's success is its spending oversight authority.
+Another key to the GDS' success is its spending oversight authority.
 GDS must approve any IT acquisition over £5 million.
 This helps ensure that large technology projects adhere to key standards (such as the GOV.UK Design System) and follow best practices (such as user-centered design).

 </div>